 Classic Caesar salad gets a flavor facelift thanks to the grill!
 Romaine hearts, rosemary marinated chicken and even the bread for the croutons are all grilled to perfection in this healthy Grilled Chicken Caesar Salad!

-To grill the romaine hearts all you have to do is slice them in half lengthwise, drizzle them with olive oil and season with salt and pepper.
+When grilling romaine lettuce, my preference is to use romaine hearts.
+First, slice them in half lengthwise.
+You want the core to remain intact so leaves aren’t falling all over the grill.
+Drizzle the halves with olive oil and season with salt and pepper.
 Put them cut side down on the hot grill and cook them for about 2-3 minutes or until they have nice grill marks.
 That’s all there is to it and the added flavor that the grill gives the lettuce is a game changer!

 The most classic and common salad that uses romaine lettuce is Caesar salad.
 It’s a salad I rarely make or order at a restaurant, but thought I’d give it a flavor facelift by making every component, except the dressing, on the grill.

-Along with grilling the lettuce I also grilled the bread for grilled croutons (another game changer) and to make the salad a main dish I grilled some chicken as well.
+Along with grilling the lettuce I also grilled the bread for grilled croutons (another game changer) and to make the salad a main dish I grilled chicken as well.
 The chicken gets an extra punch of flavor from the easy rosemary and lemon marinade that I made for it.
-The flavor of the marinade just happens to pair perfectly with the healthy Caesar dressing that I made for the salad as well.
+The flavor of the marinade pairs perfectly with the healthy Caesar dressing that I made for the salad as well.

 Caesar dressing is possibly one of the biggest calorie and fat bombs when it comes to salad dressing.
 To make mine lighter I eliminated the egg yolk and most of the oil and used plain Greek yogurt instead.
 It’s not traditional, but all the flavor is there, including the anchovies.
 Don’t let them scare you, there is absolutely no fish taste in the dressing.